New COVID-19 Variants May Present With Red, Itchy Eyes

 The most frequently reported eye symptoms were:

-The conclusion of the analysis was that about one in 10 COVID-19 patients show at least one eye symptom.
-As more information becomes available about the Omicron XBB.1.16 (Arcturus) variant, the frequency of COVID-19-associated conjunctivitis will become better understood, and additional studies will reflect the new data.
+The conclusion of the analysis was that about one in 10 COVID-19 patients showed at least one eye symptom.
+As more information becomes available about new variants, the frequency of COVID-19-associated conjunctivitis will become better understood, and additional studies will reflect the new data.

 How does COVID-19 cause conjunctivitis?